 After building the project (see above), you should have an .elf file.
 You can convert this into a .3ds/.cia file with makerom:

-• Download makerom (and compile it with make if needed)
+- Download makerom (and compile it with

-• Add the folder where you placed the makerom executable to your PATH environment variable
+if needed) - Add the folder where you placed the makerom executable to your PATH environment variable

 To create a .3ds or .cia file, you need some additional files in your project:

-• An RSF file - Contains various info such as permissions etc. (TODO: Make guide on how to create these)
+- An RSF file - Contains various info such as permissions etc. (TODO: Make guide on how to create these)

-• An icon.bin - The icon and information for the home menu.
+- An icon.bin - The icon and information for the home menu.
 This is equivalent to the compiled SMDH file, so you can just use that one.

-• A banner.bin - The banner for the top screen
+- A banner.bin - The banner for the top screen

 You should preferably put them in your project folder (or a subfolder).